Allah (SWT) has granted us the opportunity to experience another Ramadan. Alhamdulillah!

 Whilst abstinence from food and sinful acts brings us closer to and makes us more empathetic towards our brothers and sisters who find themselves in unfortunate circumstances, during Ramadan, every Muslim must pay Zakat ul-Fitr (also known as Fitrana).
 This donation is made so that those who are in need may have the means to join in the Eid-al-Fitr celebrations at the end of the fast and enjoy a nourishing meal.

 Fitrana must be paid prior to Eid prayers at the end of Ramadan, with many people choosing the Night of Power because the rewards from Allah are greatest at this time.
 The value of Fitrana is equal to the amount required for basic household staples like wheat and flour.
-This changes year on year, but for 2022 it is set at £5.
+This changes year on year.

 Every Muslim is required to pay Zakat ul-Fitr and, if a dependent cannot do so, the head of the household must make the donation on their behalf.